 7. Beasts Made of Night by Tochi Onyebuchi

-Sometimes working for the royal family is a whole lot worse than being in the royal family.
-Yikes.
+Sometimes being involved with the royal family is a whole lot worse than being IN the royal family.
 Maybe just be grateful you have nothing to do with royalty?
 (Actually, idk, maybe you do.
-I don’t know your life.)
+We don’t know your life.)

 About the book: In the walled city of Kos, corrupt mages can magically call forth sin from a sinner in the form of sin-beasts – lethal creatures spawned from feelings of guilt.

 Taj is the most talented of the aki, young sin-eaters indentured by the mages to slay the sin-beasts.
 But Taj’s livelihood comes at a terrible cost.
 When he kills a sin-beast, a tattoo of the beast appears on his skin while the guilt of committing the sin appears on his mind.
 Most aki are driven mad by the process, but 17-year-old Taj is cocky and desperate to provide for his family.